smaremanda/add-in-docs/outlook/testing/tips-for-handling-date-values-in-outlook-add-ins.md

 ## Helper methods for date-related scenarios
 <a name="off15appsdk_UsingDateValues_HelpMethods"> </a>

-As described in the preceding sections, because the "local time" for a user in Outlook Web App or OWA for Devices can be different on an Outlook rich client, but the JavaScript  **Date** object supports converting to only the client computer time zone or UTC, the JavaScript API for Office provides 2 helper methods:[Office.context.mailbox.convertToLocalClientTime](https://dev.outlook.com/reference/add-ins/Office.context.mailbox.html%28Office.15%29.md) and[Office.context.mailbox.convertToUtcClientTime](https://dev.outlook.com/reference/add-ins/Office.context.mailbox.html%28Office.15%29.md).
+As described in the preceding sections, because the "local time" for a user in Outlook Web App or OWA for Devices can be different on an Outlook rich client, but the JavaScript  **Date** object supports converting to only the client computer time zone or UTC, the JavaScript API for Office provides two helper methods: [Office.context.mailbox.convertToLocalClientTime](https://dev.outlook.com/reference/add-ins/Office.context.mailbox.html%28Office.15%29.md) and [Office.context.mailbox.convertToUtcClientTime](https://dev.outlook.com/reference/add-ins/Office.context.mailbox.html%28Office.15%29.md).

 These helper methods take care of any need to handle date or time differently for the following two date-related scenarios, in an Outlook rich client, Outlook Web App and OWA for Devices, thus reinforcing "write-once" for different clients of your add-in.